-CGRA4070 SENIOR SEMINAR
+CGR44070 SENIOR SEMINAR

-This course is presented seminar style as a capstone course for Web Management and Internet Commerce seniors.
-Guest speakers, current Web sites, and articles from trade journals will be used to assess and interpret current industry trends.
-Students will be given the opportunity to examine leading-edge technology, and consider its use in the field.
-Students will focus on management level decision-making skills for information technology.
+This course is presented seminar style as a canstone course for Web Management and Internet Commerce seniors.
+Guest speakers, current Web sites, and articles from trade journals are used to assess and interpret current industry trends.
+Students are given the opportunity to examine leading-edge technology, and consider its use in the field.
+Students focus on management-level decisionmaking skills for information technology.
 Prerequisites: CGRA4030, senior status.
-Quarter Credit Hours 4.5
+Ouarter Credit Hours 4.5